bsys-dk/gonat/README.md

 # Go'Nat

-A very small golang project completely TDD based
+A tiny golang project with completely TDD based development

 ## What to do
 | Steps                             | Actions |